sandialabs/matcal/documentation/source/advanced_examples/304L_viscoplastic_calibration/plot_304L_d_tension_convergence_study_cluster.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 167-169
+GENERATED FROM PYTHON SOURCE LINES 169-171

 Lastly, the study core limit is set appropriately.
 The core limit is set to 112 cores which is what our hardware can support.

 ..
-GENERATED FROM PYTHON SOURCE LINES 169-171
+GENERATED FROM PYTHON SOURCE LINES 171-173

 .. code-block:: Python